DulanGit/JASSjr/README.md

 JASSjr will produce (on stdout) a [trec_eval](https://github.com/usnistgov/trec_eval) compatible results list.

 ## Java ##

-The Java version is build in the same way, but run with
+The Java version is build in the same way, but if you want to build it seperately

+	javac JASSjr_index
+	javac JASSjr_search

+Then run

 	java JASSjr_index <filename>

 and

 	java JASSjr_search

+Then type any word to search

 # Evaluation #
 * Indexing the TREC WSJ collection of 173,252 documents takes less than 20 seconds on my Mac (3.2 GHz Intel Core i5).